-Piping for fire sprinkler systems is excluded from this requirement and should comply with state and local codes and regulations.
+Piping for home fire sprinkler systems is excluded from this requirement and should comply with state and local codes and regulations.

-3.3 Hot Water Delivery System - To minimize water wasted while waiting for hot water, the hot water delivery system shall store no more than 0.5 gallons (1.9 liters) of water in any piping/manifold between the hot water source and any hot water fixture.
+3.3 Hot Water Delivery System - To minimize water wasted while waiting for hot water, the hot water distribution system shall store no more than 0.5 gallons (1.9 liters) of water in any piping/manifold between the hot water in any piping/manifold between the hot water source and any hot water fixture.
 To account for the additional water that must be removed from the system before hot water can be delivered, no more than 0.6 gallons (2.3 liters) of water shall be collected from the hot water fixture before hot water is delivered.
-Recirculation systems must be demand-initiated.
+Timer- and temperature-based recirculating systems shall not be used to meet the criteria.
+Recirculation systems must be demand initiated.
 Systems that are activated based solely on a timer and/or temperature sensor do not meet this requirement.